BKlemm/enterprise-stack/README.md

 **Step 2:** Start Docker Environment

-Hint: Database has to be available for the next step (no 3)
+Hint: Database and Axon has to be available for the next step (no 3)
 ```
 docker compose up -d
 ```